 Ok, this one isn’t a Japanese company.
 John Masters is from Niagara falls NYC.
-After starting a non-toxic salon out of his apartment John began creating his own organic haircare products in the early 1990s before expending into a full line and moving his salon into premises in Soho, New York (mentally adding this to the places to visit list).
+After starting a non-toxic beauty salon out of his apartment John began creating his own organic haircare products in the early 1990s before expending into a full line and moving his salon into premises in Soho, New York (mentally adding this to the places to visit list).
 In the noughties a paraben-free, organic skin care line was released due to demand, and now the company work to constantly utilise the most advanced ‘natural product technologies’.
 And all of this is huge in Japan.
 While zero waste/sustainability is still taking a little while to get going in Japan they are definitely loving organic, natural beauty, and John Masters is a big player in that world.
 But it’s not just their products that make these guys stand out, the Omotesandō store is truly a delight.

 This John Masters store of course includes the whole range of natural beauty products.
 They’re all in plastic bottles sadly, but I did check and from what I saw these are mostly recyclable.
 (Japan is actually pretty good for recycling plastic bottles, the next best option FOR NOW if we can’t avoid plastic).
 Their products range from the usual body/skin care options (moisturisers, toners, cleansers etc) to a ton of hair care options and mens products, but the definite winner here is the shampoo bar.
-We all know I love a good naked Lush shampoo but if that’s not your thing I think John Masters is definitely a trustworthy option as a company founded by someone from a specific haircare/salon background.
+We all know I love a good zero waste shampoo but if that’s not your thing I think John Masters is definitely a trustworthy option as a company founded by someone from a specific haircare/salon background.
 In the shampoo bar section there are mega shampoo bottles and a big sink, perfect for sampling and smelling if you’re maybe more delicate/careful with your haircare situation, and it makes your hands smell lovely by the time you’ve finished having fun here.
 There are also different sections in the store for a couple of other organic lines; namely Sinn Purete, a skincare brand developed specifically for Japanese skin, Erbaviva, a Californian organic brand for adults and babies alike and french company Harmonie Verte that produce organic cleaning products.
 So many options!
 There’s something pretty zen about how everything is presented in store: scent diffusers, tranquil music and a calm feel become super important when the crazy booming sounds and colours of Harajuku are only a stones throw away.
 I walked through the latter to find this store, it was like a moment of refuge.